 If you’d like to turn these cookies into ice cream sandwiches, be sure the cookies are cooled completely.
 They will be less fragile that way and won’t melt the ice cream.

 Be sure the ice cream is also very soft which will allow you to gently press the top cookie down and spread the softened ice cream across the bottom cookie, just with the pressure of the press.

-Then place your cookie sandwiches on a parchment lined cookie sheet (so they don’t stick) and pop in the freezer until ready to serve!
+Then place your cookie sandwiches on a parchment-lined cookie sheet (so they don’t stick) and pop them in the freezer until ready to serve!

 TIP: I love to serve these along with my Ginger Molasses Ice Cream Sandwiches for a great flavor combo!
 I piled them both on a large cutting board and then cut them in half or quarters so everyone can try each!